logzio/logz-docs/_source/user-guide/infrastructure-monitoring/explore-in-kibana.md

 {:.no_toc}

 **Before you begin, you'll need**:
-Edit-permissions to the dashboard.
-If you don't, duplicate the dashboard first.
+*Edit* permissions for the dashboard.
+If you don't have edit permissions, duplicate the dashboard first.
 It's also a good idea to have [variables configured](/user-guide/infrastructure-monitoring/configure-grafana-drilldown-links) for your dashboard.
 Variables aren't required, but they are highly recommended.

 <div class="tasklist">

 ##### Add a new panel

 If you want to start fresh with a new dashboard, click <i class="fas fa-plus"></i> in the left menu to add it.

 Otherwise you can just add a new panel: Click the **Add panel** button in the toolbar (in the upper right corner).

 Click **Add Query**.